-Any additional information to support Board approval of an extension of the Purchase Requirement
+H. Any additional information to support Board approval of an extension of the Purchase Requirement

-- b.
+- a.
 Although we have faced unanticipated challenges in raising funds since our award, Sioneer has not wasted that time.
-There have been significant improvements to our flagship product and overall project in the past 3 years, making our potential value to CAEATFA and the State of California stronger than ever. - c.
-The concrete markets in Southern California and throughout the US have seen unprecedented high demand for lower-carbon concrete solutions, and at the same time, drastically shrinking availability of traditional materials to achieve them, such as Fly Ash from disappearing coal burning power plants.
-Sioneer's development of a unique glass pozzolan that uses locally available, high-volume waste products from the same community it is creating jobs for and providing low-carbon concrete materials for, is an unparalleled solution to multiple societal issues under a single roof. - d.
-It is also a uniquely replicable concept in the industrial minerals sector since it is not tied to a geographic "mine".
-The two things that Sioneer needs to thrive, waste glass supply and demand for concrete both inherently exist anywhere there is enough population to sustain a plant.
+There have been significant improvements to our flagship product and overall project in the past 5 years, making our potential value to CAEATFA and the State of California stronger than ever. - b.
+The concrete markets in Southern California and throughout the US have seen unprecedented high demand for lower-carbon concrete solutions.
+At the same time, there are historic shortages of traditional materials to achieve them, such as Fly Ash.
+Sioneer's unique glass pozzolan uses locally available, high-volume waste products from the same community it is creating jobs for and providing low-carbon concrete materials for. - c.
+A Centurion plant is also a uniquely replicable concept in the industrial minerals sector since it is not tied to a geographic "mine".
+The two things that Sioneer needs to thrive, waste glass supply, and demand for concrete, both inherently exist anywhere there is enough population to sustain a plant.
 The municipalities of California will no longer build their highways, buildings and bridges with concrete materials produced in Chicago, Pennsylvania or Alabama that get trucked across the country.
-They will instead take hundreds of thousands, or potentially millions of tons of glass out of their own waste streams every year and use them in their own back yards.
+They will instead take hundreds of thousands, or potentially millions, of tons of glass out of their own waste streams every year and use them in their own back yards. - d.
+Carbon Reduction "R.O.I" In order to evaluate the relative Carbon Reduction impact of a Sioneer facility, we calculated the Initial Investment cost of a California-based Solar Farm, scaled to match the 20-year cumulative Carbon Reduction estimates of one Sioneer plant.
+The 300 MW Solar Farm investment requirement is 6X that of a Sioneer facility to achieve the same GHG results: